robinsonsarah23/robinsonsarah23.github.io/index.md

 **"Employer Choice of Health Insurance Plans and Premium&nbsp;Sharing"**
->Proposal approved by the Census Bureau; under&nbsp;IRS&nbsp;review
+>Proposal approved by the Census Bureau and IRS; SSS application&nbsp;pending

 ## Teaching Experience